jens-duttke/tslint-filter/README.md

 ### Ignore specific warnings

 For example, I want to prevent the usage of "I" as prefix for interface names.
 The TSLint rule for that is called "interface-name".<br />
-Unfortunately, this rule also shows an error for "I18N", which is an absolutely valid interface name for me.
+Unfortunately, this rule also shows an error for "I18N", which is an absolutely valid interface name to me.

 Or, in my React projects I want to get a warning, if I forgot to specify a Components class method as `private` or `public` using the "member-access" rule.
-But for the React methods `componentDidMount`, `render`, `componentDidUpdate` etc. I don't want to specify that, because they are always public.<br />
+But for the React methods `componentDidMount`, `render`, `getDerivedStateFromProps` etc. I don't want to specify that, because they are always public.<br />
 Unfortunately, by now, it's not possible to specify a whitelist here.

 ### Extend rules

 I want to prefer conditional expressions for small, simple alignments, but "prefer-conditional-expression" also complains about complex statements, which wouldn't be easy readable in a single line, because this line would have a size of 300 characters or more.<br />
-Why isn't there a way to show the warning only, if the conditional expression would be a ...let's say... less-than-120-chars-one-liner?<br />
+Why isn't there a way to show the warning only, if the conditional expression would be a ...let's say... less-than-120-chars-one-liner?

-Using TSLint Filter, you have to possibility to easily extend existing rules and suppress specific warnings, based on regular expressions.
+Using TSLint-Filter, you have to possibility to easily extend existing rules and suppress specific warnings, based on regular expressions.

 It's even possible to use integer ranges in these regular expression, to filter by a range of numbers in the error message.